-The Regatta is organised by Media Business Services Co., Ltd. under the auspices of the Phuket Yacht Club, in conjunction with the Yacht Racing Association of Thailand and is staged under the authority of the Sports Authority of Thailand.
+The Regatta is organised by Media Business Services Co., Ltd. under the auspices of the Yacht Racing Association of Thailand and is staged under the authority of the Sports Authority of Thailand.

 The Regatta will be governed by the rules as defined in The raccing Rules of Sailing and by